 Action is taken by the NPAC personnel to create an LRN for an existing service provider.

-The NPAC SMS sends an M-CREATE request to itself in order to create a local serviceProvLRN object.
+The NPAC SMS sends a local request to itself in order to create a local serviceProvLRN object.

-The NPAC SMS receives the M-CREATE response indicating whether the serviceProvLRN object was created successfully.

 If the serviceProvLRN object was created, the NPAC SMS sends an M-CREATE request to all Local SMS(s) for the serviceProvLRN object.

 The Local SMS(s) responds by sending an M-CREATE response indicating whether the serviceProvLRN object was created successfully.